Description

 During spring and summer many birds nest in Olhava.

 - Raven (korppi, Corvus corax) is known to nest between routes Puntari and Sammalränni.
-If you see a raven nesting here or somewhere else, please climb other routes.
+If you see a raven nesting here or anywhere else, please climb other routes.

 - Kaakkuri (Gavia stellata) is known to have a nest in the middle of the Olhavanlampi pond on her own small little island.
 If you're a bad sleeper, please use earplugs.
-Kaakkuri is sometimes giving loud sounds during the morning hours and she has every right to do so!
+Kaakkuri is known for loud calls during the morning hours and she has every right to do so!
 This is her territory.

 There's a climbers boat courtesy of Finnish Climbing Association.
 You may use it as long as you don't break it.
-If you need to climb beyond sector Laatta (ie. Stradarotta or Tulenarkaa sectors), please walk the path from above.
-On good summer days the boat has high demand for pendeling between the shore and the Laatta island.
+If you need to climb beyond sector Laatta (ie. Stradarotta), please walk the path from above.
+On good summer days the boat has high demand for rowing between the shore and the Laatta island.